amdadm/KM-UM-Registry-Communication-Framework/README.md

 ## Disclaimer

-This project is provided for **educational and research purposes only**.
+This project is for educational and research purposes only.
-I do **not** condone malicious use.
+I do not condone or support malicious use of this information.
-Use responsibly and only in controlled environments.
+Use responsibly, in controlled environments, and at your own risk.

 ---